cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 Lastly, I would like to refer you to [MedlinePlus][medlineplus], which is part of the National Library of Medicine.
-The purpose of this site is to serve as a health and medical reference resource for the generaly public.
+The purpose of this site is to serve as a health and medical reference resource for the general public.
 Although no online site can take the place of professional medical help, MedlinePlus can be an important resource for becoming more informed about various health topics.